prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ![Filters eBay](/img/misc/ebay-how-to/filters.jpg)

 Many think that just because their PC won't power on, it's garbage.
 Little do they know, there are many parts inside the PC that can be salvaged.
-This will allow you to save lots of money.
+This will help you to save lots of money.

 Finding an old used desktop is also a good path to take.